ArkinSolomon/sakura-docs/docs/commands.md

 ### The Root

 The root of a path is determined by the executor.
-The executor sets this root usually as a directory that is mostly used.
-All paths that start with a slash have root of this type.
+The executor sets this root.
+All paths that start with a slash will be prefixed with the root.
 The root of a path may be changed by providing an expression, or environment variable.
 See the [PATH command](#PATH) for uses of this.
 By default, there is an environment variable `@root` which is the same as prefixing a path with a slash.
 So the path `@root/some/directory` is the same as `/some/directory`.

 ### Dynamic Path Parts